ibmjstart/cf-download/README.md

 If "PATH" is specified, the directory or file specified will be placed directly in your working directory.

 ### Path Argument
-The path argument is optional but if included, should come immediately after the app name.
+The path argument is optional but, if included, should come immediately after the app name.
 It determines the starting directory that all the files will be downloaded from.
 By default, the entire app is downloaded starting from the root.
-However if desired, one could use **some/starting/path** to only download files within the **some/starting/path** directory.
-Additionally, the path can point to a single file to be downloaded if the **--file** flag is specified.
+However if desired, one could use **some/starting/path** to only download files within the **path** directory.

+The path can point to a single file (or be a path to a single file) to be downloaded if the **--file** flag is specified.
 Note: this works similarly to "cf files [path]".

+The last element of a path can contain standard glob characters (*, ?, [ - ]).

 Any number of path arguments can be passed as long as they all come immideately after the app name, but they must all be directories or all be files (if the **--file** flag is specified).

 ### Flags:
 1. The **--overwrite** flag is needed if the download directory, "APP_NAME-download", is already taken.
 Using the flag, that directory will be overwritten.